-WHEN: 10:00 a.m. local time on May 15, 2019.
-WHERE: MedEquities' headquarters located at 3100 West End Avenue, Nashville, Tennessee 37203.
-ITEMS OF BUSINESS: 1.
-To consider and vote on the merger (which we refer to as the "merger") of MedEquities with and into Omega Healthcare Investors, Inc. (which we refer to as "Omega") pursuant to the Agreement and Plan of Merger, dated as of January 2, 2019, by and among MedEquities, MedEquities OP GP, LLC, MedEquities Realty Operating Partnership, LP, Omega and OHI Healthcare Properties Limited Partnership, as it may be amended from time to time (which we refer to as the "merger agreement") (Proposal 1); and 2.
-To consider and vote on a proposal to approve any adjournment of the special meeting to a later date or time, if necessary or appropriate, including for the purpose of soliciting additional proxies if there are not sufficient votes at the time of the special meeting to approve the merger (Proposal 2) .
+WHEN: local time on , 2019.
+WHERE: ITEMS OF BUSINESS: To consider and vote on the merger (which we refer to as the "merger") of MedEquities with and into Omega Healthcare Investors, Inc. (which we refer to as "Omega") pursuant to the Agreement and Plan of Merger, dated as of January 2, 2019, by and among MedEquities, MedEquities OP GP, LLC, MedEquities Realty Operating Partnership, LP, Omega and OHI Healthcare Properties Limited Partnership, as it may be amended from time to time (which we refer to as the "merger agreement") (Proposal 1); and To consider and vote on a proposal to approve any adjournment of the special meeting to a later date or time, if necessary or appropriate, including for the purpose of soliciting additional proxies if there are not sufficient votes at the time of the special meeting to approve the merger (Proposal 2).
 The foregoing items of business are more fully described in the attached proxy statement, which forms a part of this notice and is incorporated herein by reference.
-RECORD DATE: Stockholders of record as of the close of business on March 4, 2019 will be entitled to notice of and to vote at the special meeting or any postponement or adjournment thereof.
+RECORD DATE: Stockholders of record as of the close of business on , 2019 will be entitled to notice of and to vote at the special meeting or any postponement or adjournment thereof.
 RECOMMENDATIONS: MedEquities' board of directors (which we refer to as the "MedEquities Board") has unanimously approved the merger, the merger agreement and the other transactions contemplated by the merger agreement, and has declared the merger and the other transactions contemplated by the merger agreement advisable and in the best interests of MedEquities and its stockholders.The MedEquities Board recommends that you vote: "FOR" Proposal 1 (the proposal to approve the merger); and "FOR" Proposal 2 (the proposal to approve any adjournment of the special meeting to a later date or time, if necessary or appropriate, including for the purpose of soliciting additional proxies if there are not sufficient votes at the time of the special meeting to approve the merger).